 The map on the right combines the two trends.
 In Randstad, the conurbation in the West of the country, migration to the city prevails and the population grows.
 The impact of the population spread is more pronounced in the cities outside of the Randstad: these cities lose population, partly to the surrounding rural areas.

 In developed countries, large attractive cities have recently been growing harder than the rest of the country.
 Our conclusions suggest that these cities may be facing additional challenges in accommodating population growth, especially in areas with a large share of public transport in the modal split.

 - Gelauff, G., Ossokina, I.V. and C.N.
-Teulings (2017) Spatial effects of automated driving: dispersion, concentration or both? , Discussion paper, submitted
+Teulings (2018) Spatial effects of automated driving: dispersion, concentration or both? , Discussion paper, revision submitted